run-z/rollup-plugin-flat-dts/README.md

   A map of entry name declarations ([see below](#multiple-entries)).

-- `lib` Whether to add [triple-slash] directives to refer the libraries used.
+- `lib` - Whether to add [triple-slash] directives to refer the libraries used.

   Allowed values:
   - `true` to add an entry for each referred library from `lib` compiler option,
   - `false` (the default) to not add any library references,
   - an explicit list of libraries to refer.

+- `refs` - Whether to add file references.

+  A file reference is added when one entry refers another one.

+  `true` by default.

 - `external` - External module names.